Our work with Organized Living was featured on the RWD Podcast with Ethan Marcotte and Karen McGrane

 Second Engagement: Led by Organized Living

-We had a strong partner in Organized Living, and they were excited to make the most of the pattern library.
-As Ryan Cromwell said in an RWD Podcast about the redesign, "It’s one of the best implementations of a pattern library that we’ve seen."
-I’ll let our key contact, Micheal Hickerson explain how their CMS decision and execution naturally extended the pattern library:
+We had a strong partner in Organized Living, and they were excited to make the most of the design system.
+As Ryan Cromwell said in an RWD Podcast about the redesign, “It’s one of the best implementations of a design system that we’ve seen.”
+I’ll let our key contact, Micheal Hickerson explain how their CMS decision and execution naturally extended the design system:

 “At about the same time that we were planning the implementation, the CMS that we use—Sitefinity—released a new open source MVC frontend framework called ‘Project Feather.’
-We saw this as an opportunity to build a system of widgets within Sitefinity that matched up with the components of the new pattern library, giving content editors the ability to create pages using any combination of design elements.
-Because both the pattern library and Sitefinity are modular, we were able to iterate quickly.
+We saw this as an opportunity to build a system of widgets within Sitefinity that matched up with the components of the new design system, giving content editors the ability to create pages using any combination of design elements.
+Because both the design system and Sitefinity are modular, we were able to iterate quickly.

-"As a result, our marketing team was able to plan new pages during development and then build them easily once the required CMS components were in place.
-We were even able to significantly increase scope mid project and still meet a tight timeline based on the pattern library and CMS framework.
+“As a result, our marketing team was able to plan new pages during development and then build them easily once the required CMS components were in place.
+We were even able to significantly increase scope mid project and still meet a tight timeline based on the design system and CMS framework.
 We had originally planned to launch the consumer-facing pages first, then follow up with our pages for professionals a few months later.
 The new design was so compelling, however, that we decided to launch both phases at the same time.
-With the wireframes and pattern library in place, our marketing and development teams could work in parallel to meet the more ambitious scope.
+With the wireframes and design system in place, our marketing and development teams could work in parallel to meet the more ambitious scope.

-"We also discovered that the pattern library made our development process more efficient.
+“We also discovered that the design system made our development process more efficient.
 Our team could first perfect the design and user experience for new website features statically and then focus on the backend implementation.
-In several cases, the process of updating the pattern library revealed new functionality that we needed to program—early enough that we could easily adapt our development plans.
-There were also moments when we realized that a ‘new’ feature was actually just a small tweak to an existing pattern library component.
+In several cases, the process of updating the design system revealed new functionality that we needed to program—early enough that we could easily adapt our development plans.
+There were also moments when we realized that a ‘new’ feature was actually just a small tweak to an existing design system component.

-"It’s one of the best implementations of a pattern library that we’ve seen." - Ryan Cromwell
+"It’s one of the best implementations of a design system that we’ve seen." - Ryan Cromwell

-The pattern library has become a standard part of our development process.
-Since launching our redesigned website, we’ve expanded the pattern library to include our Intranets, as well as created a second, smaller pattern library for our email templates.
-I’m looking forward to the day when we have pattern libraries for all our web assets.”
+The design system has become a standard part of our development process.
+Since launching our redesigned website, we’ve expanded the design system to include our Intranets and email templates.
+I’m looking forward to the day when we have design system components for all our web assets.”

 Disparate user types posed an early challenge in the project, notably end consumers versus professionals.
 While everyone felt the site was primarily for consumers, one professional could net Organized Living hundreds (or thousands) of customers, so it’s important to take care of them as well.
 We pushed to focus on the end consumers (homeowners and homebuyers) as a means of attracting those users, as well as the professionals who service them.
 The results speak for themselves.